HITECHCRIME/HC_SG40_Origin/README.md

 keeping us
 my mind has dual tags

+call me a moth - with no reason to die flying to fire, why can't you see, oh right shining in a different spectrum of light blink and i'm gone but i wasn't a lie i was apart i was so distant too much involved in your meddling business not really regret but I was your constant you thought i was a threat

-call me a moth, flying to my light spectrum into the depths of the night i roll what else do you want, more? naah, always wanted the whole can't won't shouldn't so piss off blink and i'm gone
+into the depths of the night i roll what else do you want, more? naah, you always wanted the whole i can't or i shouldn't and i won't - so piss off

 ANALYSE THE VERSE PROGRESSION: